Killol14/Namaste-India/README.md

 ## Design

 For the Main title page of The Namste India website, (H1) I used "Josefin Slabas" the main font.
 This is a clear and simplistic font enabling Viewers of the website see clearly the topic of the website.
-I also Used Same Font "Josefin Slab" throughout the wwebsite as seems like its more related font with Indian culture.
+I also Used Same Font "Josefin Slab" throughout the website as seems like its more related font with Indian culture.

 ## Colour Scheme

-Used RGB throughout.

-I chose this colour scheme, as the website is based around Nature, the Green and beige colour scheme match with the nature tones of the topic of the website.
+I chose this colour scheme, as the website is based around Indian culture and colour scheme of the flag.
+The Orange and beige orangered colour scheme match with the Indian flag as well as the Olive colours also.

 * Black
 * Olive